StarRocks/starrocks/docs/en/table_design/Data_distribution.md

 Range partitioning is suitable for storing simple, contiguous data, such as time series data, or continuous numerical data.
 And you frequently query and manage data based on continuous date/numerical ranges.
 Also, it can be applied in some special cases where historical data needs to be partitioned by month, and recent data needs to be partitioned by day.

-You need to explicitly define the data partitioning columns and establish the mapping relationship between partitions and partitioning column value ranges.
+You need to explicitly define the data partitioning columns and establish the mapping relationship between partitions and ranges of partitioning column values.
 During data loading, StarRocks assigns the data to the corresponding partitions based on the range to which the data partitioning column values belong.

-As for the data type of partitioning columns, prior to v3.3.0, Range partitioning only supported partitioning columns of date and integer types.
-Since v3.3.0, partitioning columns supports to be timestamps and strings.
-When explicitly defining the mapping relationship between partitions and partitioning column value ranges, you need to first use functions to convert partitioning column values of timestamp or strings into dates, and then divide the partitions based on the converted dates.
+As for the data type of partitioning columns, before v3.3.0, range partitioning only supports partitioning columns of date and integer types.
+Since v3.3.0, partitioning column values support to be timestamps and strings.
+When explicitly defining the mapping relationship between partitions and ranges of partitioning column values, you need to first use functions to convert partitioning column values of timestamps or strings into dates, and then divide the partitions based on the converted dates.

 :::info

-- If the partitioning column value is a timestamp, you need to use the from_unixtime or from_unixtime_ms function to convert the timestamp to date when dividing the partitions.
+- If the partitioning column value is a timestamp, you need to use the from_unixtime or from_unixtime_ms function to convert the timestamp to the date when dividing the partitions.
 When the from_unixtime function is used, the partitioning column only supports INT and BIGINT types.
 When using the from_unixtime_ms function is used, the partitioning column only supports BIGINT type.
-- If the partitioning column value is a string (STRING, VARCHAR, or CHAR types), you need to use the str2date function to convert the string to date type when dividing the partitions.
+- If the partitioning column value is a string (STRING, VARCHAR, or CHAR types), you need to use the str2date function to convert the string to the date when dividing the partitions.

 :::